 Under the agreement you sign for Bike Share, you are allowed to ride the bikes off campus.
 Please follow all safety rules and keep in mind that these bikes are not mountain bikes, and should not be used for long distances or Mount Washington.

 Sorry, our policy is 24 hours to allow fair usage of the bike share to our hundreds of users.
 You can however, return the bike and re-check it out if needed.

 Sorry, Bike Share is only for students with a B number.

 Right outside Campus Police, there is a bike fixing station.
 It is a 2 meter high blue pole with pumps, gears, and tools for you to use.

 It is closed for your safety.
 Since the bikes are leisure bikes, they are not equipped to be used in the snow.
 The bikes close from mid- December to mid- March.
 We will notify the student body when the specific dates are decided.

 Thanks for asking!
 We recommend reading information on this site: http://massbike.org/blog/category/bicycle-safety/.

 We have 2 bike stations.
 One is at the Davis parking garage, with the key check out at campus police, which is open 24/7.
 The other is by the entrance of Freeman dorm.
 The check-out station for Freeman is inside the building on the right immediately after the entrance.

-Technically, you do not need a helmet since you signed the waiver when signing up for the program.
-However, we strongly recommend you wear one for your safety.
-The Office of Sustainability sells helmets for the subsidized price of $15!
+It is strongly recommend you wear one for your safety.
+If you do not have your own helmet, the Office of Sustainability sells helmets for the subsidized price of $15!
 Email us at firstname.lastname@example.org if interested.